srirangav/qlZipInfo/README.txt

 History:

-    v1.2.7  - update color scheme based on pull request #2;
+    v1.2.8  - add support for some .xip files v1.2.7  - update color scheme based on pull request #2;
               update to libarchive 3.7.7
     v1.2.6  - update to Google Toolbox for Mac v.4.0.0 and